Chrome 102 patches up critical security flaw and adds a truly useful feature

-Good news for Chrome users as Google is rolling out a new version of its browser that fixes 32 security flaws and adds a few new features.
+Good news for Chrome users: Google is rolling out a new version of its browser that fixes 32 security flaws -- and adds a few new features.

 A stable version of Chrome 102 will arrive on Windows, Mac, and Linux computers in the coming weeks if you haven’t gotten it already.
 The security fixes were all reported by users and range across different degrees of severity, from critical to low.